 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact TAG (firstname.lastname@example.org) with your appeal and the conFUSE board will review the case.
+To appeal a decision of the working group, contact TAG with your appeal and the TAG board will review the case.

 8. Photography and Video

-Please be aware that photographs, video and audio recordings will occur, and that members likenesses may appear in these recordings.
-Attending TAG events constitutes an agreement by members and visiting professionals a use of their likeness for TAG promotional material without compensation.
+Please be aware that photographs, as well as video and audio recordings, will occur at events, and that members’ likenesses may appear in these recordings.
+Attending TAG events constitutes an agreement by members and visiting professionals the free use of their likeness for TAG promotional material without compensation.

 9. Minor Attendees

-Occasionally, TAG may email you with general information about upcoming events.
+Occasionally, TAG will email you with general information about upcoming events.
 These emails can be opted out of at any time, but we’ll be sad to see you go.

-This code of conduct and its related procedures also apply to unacceptable behavior occuring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
+This Code of Conduct and its related procedures also apply to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license (http://creativecommons.org/licenses/by-sa/3.0/).
+This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike 4.0 license.

-Portions of text dervied from the Django Code of Conduct (https://www.djangoproject.com/conduct/) and the Geek Feminism Anti-Harassment Policy (http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+Portions of text derived from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy with permission.